ARM-software/arm-trusted-firmware/docs/components/psa-ffa-manifest-binding.rst

      upstream of.
 If the field is omitted then it is assumed that the device is not upstream of any SMMU.

-- stream-ids [mandatory]
+- stream-ids
    - value type: <prop-encoded-array>
    - A list of (id, mem-manage) pair, where:

       - id: A unique <u32> value amongst all devices assigned to the partition.
-      - mem-manage: A <u32> value used in memory management operations.

 - interrupts [mandatory]
    - value type: <prop-encoded-array>
    - A list of (id, attributes) pair describing the device interrupts, where:

       - id: The <u32> interrupt IDs.
-      - attributes: A ??
-TO DEFINE value, containing the attributes for each interrupt ID:
+      - attributes: A <u32> value,
+        containing the attributes for each interrupt ID:

          - Interrupt type: SPI, PPI, SGI